 WIMP Search Experiments

-Our main dark matter activity has been undertaken with experiments built and run at Boulby Mine, part of the Institute of Underground Science (IUS) at Sheffield.
-This includes the following completed or running experiments:
+For many years our main dark matter activity has been undertaken with experiments built and run at Boulby Mine, part of the Institute of Underground Science (IUS) at Sheffield.
+Recently we have also joined the larger-scale projects with experiments running or to be run in France and the USA.
+This includes the following completed, running and planned experiments:

 - NaIAD (completed)

 - Sodium Iodide (NaI) crystal scintillator.
-This currently holds the best limit in the world on the spin-dependent WIMP-nucleon cross-section.
+This experiment has obtained the world-best limit on the spin-dependent WIMP-proton cross-section at that time.

 - ZEPLIN I (completed)